-Anyone who hits the weight room regularly will inevitably face the question: Should you add more weight and do less repetitions or use a lighter weight and do more reps?
+Anyone who hits the weight room regularly will inevitably face the question: Should you add more weight and do fewer reps, or use a lighter weight and do more reps?
 The debate has raged on for as long as people have argued over cake vs. pie (pie, obviously), but it’s not that simple.

 Most of that newfound superhero strength is because you’re improving your efficiency at a given exercise.
 Think of how your bank account grows when you minimize unnecessary spending.
 It’s like that, and the more you practice restraint with a budget, the easier it is to save.

-“If you’ve increased your weight and now your form is breaking down, it’s best to drop the weight and then increase the number of reps you’re performing,” says Tanner Baze, a certified personal trainer.
+“If you’ve increased your weight and now your form is breaking down, it’s best to drop the weight and then increase the number of reps you’re performing,” says Baze.
+Which brings us to…

 One downside to this technique is that it may make your workouts slightly longer, as you’ll spend more time doing more reps.

 “If you’ve been doing 5 sets of 5 squats and can’t add weight or get an extra rep, drop the weight and go to 5 sets of 8, or add weight and go to 3 sets of 5,” Jones says.
 Basically, imagine your sets and reps as a wavelength continuously going up and down.

 There’s nothing inherently magical about changing things up this way.
 “Personally, I think it’s more psychological than anything,” Jones says.
 “Doing the same rep range every single time you lift gets boring.
-So doing something different helps you maintain motivation, and subsequently, keeps your effort high.”
+So, doing something different helps you maintain motivation, and subsequently, keeps your effort high.”

 That said, when you add weight or make changes, do so in small increments.
 Your goal is to squeeze big results from little changes.
 It also helps to include a proper warm-up and cool-down.